zandra2/dream-team/README.md

 # Dream Team

 Dream Team is a user-friendly project management interface.
-It allows users to know all their project whereabouts at a glance, seamlessly collaborate and communicate with their team members, and manage the team's entire workload all in one place!
+It allows users to know all their project whereabouts at a glance, seamlessly collaborate and communicate with their teammates, and manage the team's entire workload all in one place!

 ## Features